 Stroll Through Brooklyn Heights

 In search of breathtaking views of lower Manhattan and a stroll through some of the most charming streets in New York City?
 If so, you must head to Brooklyn Heights.
 Start your walk at Montague Street and Court Street (get there from the N, R, W, 2 or 3 trains).
 Walk down Montague Street toward the Brooklyn Heights Promenade.
 As you make your way to this scenic waterfront, spend time shopping and eating on Montague Street, which is home to boutiques and restaurants.
-Fans of Polish food might want to stop in Teresa's which serves large potions of classic Eastern European food and American comfort food.
+Fans of Polish food might want to stop in Teresa's which serves large portions of classic Eastern European food and American comfort food.
 In the warmer months, you can grab a table outside on Montague Street.
 The restaurant is only a block from the promenade, so after your meal, you can head straight there.
 If you have kids in tow, consider making a stop at the large playground on the way.

 Once you've walked the length of the promenade and taken in the gorgeous view, tour the streets of Brooklyn Heights.
 Walk from Hicks Street to Joralemon Street to see this quaint stretch of the neighborhood.
 This pocket of Brooklyn is home to historic brownstones and tree-lined streets.
 If you want to shop, walk along Henry Street toward the bridge to find a few shops and restaurants.
 If you'd like to pair your visit to this area with a walk on the Brooklyn Bridge, you can access the bridge by either walking down Clinton Street and through Cadman Square Park, or you can walk down Henry Street.
-For more detailed directions on walking across the bridge, use this guide to walking across the Brooklyn Bridge.

-If you'd rather stick around Brooklyn, allot some time to explore Brooklyn Bridge Park, which runs through the Brooklyn Heights waterfront.
+If you'd rather stick around Brooklyn, allow some time to explore Brooklyn Bridge Park, which runs through the Brooklyn Heights waterfront.
 The park has a roller rink, a swimming pool, and a luxury hotel.Continue to 4 of 6 below.

 04 of 06